I Wanna Dance with Somebody (Who Loves Me): Release

-Song launch

-"I Wanna Dance with Somebody (Who Loves Me)" was sent to radio stations on April 27, 1987, but were rebuffed from playing the new song until the end of the month.
+"I Wanna Dance with Somebody (Who Loves Me)" was sent to radio stations on April 27, 1987, but stations were rebuffed by Arista Records executives from playing the new song until the end of the month on April 30.

-According to reports on both the May 2, 1987 issues of Billboard and Cashbox, the label asked radio stations in a letter dated April 21 across the United States to "cooperate in its marketing plan and refrain[ed] from airing the record until Thursday, April 30."
+According to reports on both the May 2, 1987, issues of Billboard and Cashbox, the label asked radio stations in a letter dated April 21 across the United States to "cooperate in its marketing plan and refrain[ed] from airing the record until Thursday, April 30."

 In the Billboard report, they compared the situation to when Los Angeles-based radio station KIIS-FM was sued by Warner Bros.
 Records for "popping" Prince's "Sign O' the Times", writing "the problem of stations going early on big records has become a major issue for labels.
 Houston's popularity and multiformat appeal make the issue all important to Arista."

+In the same Billboard report, Steve Kingston, operations manager of the New York City radio station WHTZ New York, explained, "I think it's a positive step toward treating all stations fairly.
+Especially when you're talking about a Whitney Houston.
+If the record's destiny is in the hands of the mall or Federal Express, then one station gets it in a minute late and egos come into play."

 Said a senior vice president of the label at the time, "[the] launching of the new Whitney Houston single is obviously of paramount importance to Arista... with anticipation running so high, it's crucial that no station in any format have, for any reason, an opportunity to jump the gun.
 Since it's impossible for us to deliver the single simultaneously to every station, this method seems the fairest way to serve both radio's needs and our own."

 The same letter invited them to "join stations throughout the country in participating in the simultaneous radio release."
 It continued, "Your acceptance of the enclosed (versions of the single) shall be deemed to constitute your agreement with Arista Records to not play the song until April 30."